ccelikanil/GlytchC2/README.md

 -

-## What's next? & Current Roeadmap for this project
+## What's next? & Current Roadmap for this project

 -